ROTARY GLOBAL GRANT SCHOLARSHIPS FOR 2020-2021 FOR STUDY ABROAD – APPLICATION DEADLINE OCTOBER 18, 2019

 Overview of the Rotary Global Grant Scholarship Program

-Individual Rotary Districts around the world decide annually whether or not they will participate in the Global Scholarship program and how much funding will be available from the District.
-For the 2017-18 academic year District 6080 will offer one Rotary Global Grant Scholarship award in the amount of $40,000 to an outstanding student who wishes to study abroad during the 2017-18 academic year.
+Individual Rotary Districts around the world decide annually whether they will participate in the Global Scholarship program and how much funding will be available from the District.
+District 6080 will offer one Rotary Global Grant Scholarship award in the amount of $40,000 to an outstanding student who wishes to study abroad during the 2020-21 academic year.
 This scholarship is for one year only and is open only to students engaged in full-time study in a graduate degree program.
 Applicants for a Rotary Global Scholarship must enroll in a graduate course of study that is directly related to one of the following six humanitarian focus areas designated by Rotary International:

 - Peace and conflict prevention and/or resolution